-The following table illustrates the adjustment factors which apply to the Ten-Year Certain and Life Benefit.
-Unlike the 50% Husband and Wife Benefit and Joint and Survivor Benefit Option reduction factors, these factors are based solely upon your age at retirement.
-As with the table for the 50% Husband and Wife Benefit and Joint and Survivor Benefit Option reduction factors, this table contains only a small sample of the Fund's actuarial adjustment factors.
+The following table illustrates the adjustment factors that apply to the Ten-Year Certain and Life Benefit.
+Unlike the 50% Joint and Survivor Pension reduction factors, these factors are based solely upon your age at retirement.
+As with the table for the 50% Joint and Survivor Pension reduction factors, this table contains only a small sample of the Fund's actuarial adjustment factors.